 At Westwood Academy, we lay strong emphasis on the teaching of reading.
 The ability to read well is a vital skill.
-We use a structured reading scheme and alongside this we encourage the children to take books home to read with their parents.
+We use a structured reading scheme and alongside this, we encourage the children to take books home to read with their parents.
 Children may choose additional reading books from the well-resourced Academy library.
-We teach reading through both individual and guided group reading.
+We teach reading through individual, shared and guided group reading.

-- Children in Reception and KS1 have a daily 20 minute Phonic lesson.
+Children in Reception and KS1 have a daily twenty-minute Phonic lesson.

-- Children in KS2 should also continue with phonics teaching, with sessions at least twice per week, as many of them will still be working within Phase 5 and 6.
+Children in Year 3 will also continue with daily phonics teaching, as many of them will still be working within Phase 5 and 6, until Spring Term.
 Some children will be withdrawn for specific intervention.

 Assessment of phonics

 Phonic knowledge is assessed each half term, based on the Letters and Sounds assessment criteria and the Phonics Screening Check.